 Tomei is originally from Rochelle, Illinois.

-Natalie joins the Golden Eagles for her first season coaching at the college level.
+Natalie Olsen joins the Golden Eagles for her first season coaching at the college level.
 She is an RVC graduate and was a two-time NJCAA All-American volleyball player for the Golden Eagles in 2009 and 2010.

 As a freshman in 2009, she also earned All-Conference and All-Region honors for an RVC team that finished 38-6 before falling to Madison College in the regional championship match.
-In her sophomore year in 2010, Natalie helped lead RVC to a third place finish at the NJCAA tournament while earning All-American honors for the second straight season.
+In her sophomore year in 2010, Olsen helped lead RVC to a third place finish at the NJCAA tournament while earning All-American honors for the second straight season.
 She was again named All-Region and also won Player of the Year honors for the conference (N4C).
 In her two seasons, the Golden Eagles went 24-0 in conference play and 17-0 in home matches.
 She finished her RVC career with 835 kills, which was the most for any RVC player since 2001 until she was surpassed in 2012 by Kristen Kotch (1,121).

-Natalie's playing career was cut short after graduating from RVC with her Associate of Arts degree due to a second surgery on her knee and subsequent six-month recovery.
+Olsen's playing career was cut short after graduating from RVC with her Associate of Arts degree due to a second surgery on her knee and subsequent six-month recovery.
 She decided to continue her studies at Rasmussen College and will graduate in December with a degree in Healthcare Management.